Vedbar/DNA-seq_Germline_Variants/README.md

 ## 12. Genotype Concordance
 ### Run GATK GenotypeConcordance
 - Evaluates the accuracy of genotype calls by comparing them to known truth datasets.
+### When Should You Run Genotype Concordance?
+- If you have a known truth dataset (e.g., HapMap, GIAB) and want to evaluate accuracy.
+- If you're comparing different variant calling methods or different filtering strategies.
+- If you need to ensure consistency in genotyping across samples or sequencing batches
+  + Useful in clinical and forensic applications where accurate genotyping is critical.
+### When is Genotype Concordance Not Needed?
+- If you are working with de novo variant calls and don't have a truth set for comparison.
+- If your dataset lacks matched ground truth genotypes.

 ```
 gatk GenotypeConcordance -CV combined.filter2.vcf -TV /home/bqhs/ebola/ebola-samples.vcf -O SRR1972917.concordance.grp -CS SRR1972917 -TS SRR1972917